pinellolab/DNA-Diffusion/dna-diffusion/data/README.md

 __total_signal__:  Total dhs signal on this peak
 __component__:  dhs component (Which cells component we find this peak?)
 __proportion__:   proportion of the component
-__sequence__  : DNA sequence replresenting 200 bp from the summit of this sequence
-__GM12878_ENCLB441ZZZ__  : Will be 1 case the cell has a peak
+__sequence__  : DNA sequence replresenting 200 bp from the summit of this sequence .Sequences in the Hg38 verions __GM12878_ENCLB441ZZZ__  : Will be 1 case the cell has a peak
 __hESCT0_ENCLB449ZZZ__  : Will be 1 case the cell has a peak
 __K562_ENCLB843GMH__  : Will be 1 case the cell has a peak